jonbeckett/virtualflightonlinetransmitter/README.md

 * Click on Options
 * Select the Online Flying section within the Options panel
 * Choose the radio button for "Custom" within the Online Flying section
-* Fill the URL http://your_server_name/whazzup_ivao into the URL field
+* Fill the URL http://your_server_name/ivao into the URL field
 * Set the update rate to something sensible (e.g. 5 seconds)
 * Make sure IVAO is chosen in the format drop-down
 * Click Apply, and OK

+## How to see who's online

+Visit /status or /radar in a browser (obviously related to where you've installed the server files)

 ## Final note